03 May 2021

 Why is Mental Health Important to Discuss?

-When many people think of mental health, the first thing that comes to mind are more extreme elements, such as depression or psychological breakdowns.
+When many people think of mental health, the first thing that comes to mind may be depression or psychological breaks.
 However, our mental health also includes our emotional and social well-being.
-It affects how we think, feel, and act, and helps determine how we make choices and relate to others.
+It affects how we think, feel, and act and helps determine how we make choices and relate to others.
 Mental health is something everyone deals with, just as physical health is.
-It is important to normalize discussions about mental health in the workplace to arm everyone with the knowledge and tools needed to keep themselves and others safe.
+Normalizing discussions about mental health in the workplace is important to allow everyone the knowledge and tools needed to keep themselves and others safe.

 One in five construction workers struggle with mental health issues and our industry has the second highest rate of suicide in the US.
-There are many factors that cause these statistics including pressure at work, stress due to time constraints, and ‘push through the pain’ mentality.
-Considering most people in the industry can relate to these situations and feelings, it is extremely important to work together to reduce stigma surrounding mental health.
-Make sure your co-workers know that these issues don’t make them weak, “crazy”, or not self-sufficient.
-By increasing awareness of the commonalities many people experience, stigma will be naturally reduced.
+There are many factors that cause these statistics including pressure at work, stress due to time constraints, and a ‘push through the pain’ mentality.
+Considering that most people in the industry can relate to these situations and feelings, it is essential to work together to reduce the stigma surrounding mental health.
+Make sure your co-workers know that these issues don’t make them weak, “crazy,” or not self-sufficient.
+Increasing awareness of the commonalities, many people experience will naturally reduce the stigma.

 • Decrease in productivity